 CCC, our leaders, and endorsees are being slandered by ABC affiliates and leaders on twitter and other media.
 The attackers have often resorted lies, mischaracterizations, and bullying but CCC has refused to climb into the social media cesspool created by them, particularly since the main purpose of these efforts is clearly political in nature.
 The main aim is to intimidate CCC and our candidates, urging voters to not support them.
 What Newt Gingrich gleefully introduced nearly thirty years ago as the “politics of personal destruction” has been ramped up here beyond belief in the past few years.

 Homophobia and exclusionist practices are never acceptable.
 And CCC has not engaged in this kind of behavior.
-One CCC member accused of homophobia by ABC was a charter member of the Mass Lesbian and Gay Bar Association (Now the Massachusetts LGBTQ Bar Association) and has stated that while a comment by an outsider to our group was “mean, nasty, and indefensible,” ABC’sfalsely accusing CCC or other individuals of homophobia constitutes falls intohate speech and diminishes the reality of actual homophobia, and has been done for crass political gain.
+One CCC member accused of homophobia by ABC was a charter member of the Mass Lesbian and Gay Bar Association (Now the Massachusetts LGBTQ Bar Association) and has stated that while a comment by an outsider to our group was “mean, nasty, and indefensible,” ABC’sfalsely accusing CCC or other individuals of homophobia constitutes hate speech and diminishes the reality of actual homophobia, and has been done for crass political gain.
 It is time to move beyond the political bullying to address the many serious issues facing the city.